2016–17 Oregon State Beavers women's basketball team

 The 2016–17 Oregon State Beavers women's basketball team represented Oregon State University during the 2016–17 NCAA Division I women's basketball season.
-The Beavers, led by seventh year head coach Scott Rueck, played their games at the Gill Coliseum and were members of the Pac-12 Conference.
-They finished the season 31–5, 16–2 in Pac-12 play to win Pac-12 regular season title.
-They advanced to the championship game Pac-12 women's tournament where they lost to Stanford.
-They received an at-large bid of the NCAA women's tournament where they defeated Long Beach State and Creighton in the first and second rounds before losing to Florida State in the sweet sixteen.
+The Beavers, led by seventh-year head coach Scott Rueck, played their games at the Gill Coliseum and were members of the Pac-12 Conference.
+They finished the season 31–5, 16–2 in Pac-12 play to win the Pac-12 regular season title.
+They advanced to the championship game of the Pac-12 women's tournament, where they lost to Stanford.
+They received an at-large bid to the NCAA women's tournament, where they defeated Long Beach State and Creighton in the first and second rounds before losing to Florida State in the sweet sixteen.